simonprickett/bartfbchatbot/README.md

 ```
 curl -H "Content-Type: application/json" -X POST -d '{"setting_type":"call_to_actions","thread_state":"new_thread","call_to_actions":[{"message":{"text":"Hi, I am BART bot - I can help with your Bay Area travel needs!"}}]}' https://graph.facebook.com/v2.6/heybartbot/thread_settings?access_token=<FACEBOOK_PAGE_ACCESS_TOKEN>
 ```

+### Receive Images from Messenger Users

+TODO - not used in this bot, but explain the capability.